-Australian Epaulette Shark Information
+Australian Epaulette Shark EXPERT ONLY

 Australian Epaulette Shark Information It is a very tiny bottom-dwelling shark.
 It's got a few tiny spots on its yellowish-tan body.
 It is identified by the huge spot that is right in front of every pectoral fin.
 This species of Australian Epaulette Shark can reach the size of 42 inches.
 A tank that is 360 gallons or greater will suffice.
 Sand is the only substrate for the aquarium.
 The Epaulette's abdomen is easily scratched by coarser substrates that could lead to an infection.
 It should not be exposed to copper-based medicine.
 It is believed that the Epaulette Shark will eat invertebrates within the aquarium and, since it is most active at night, it will be prey on small sleeping fish.
 Australian Epaulette Shark Diet When it is first introduced to the aquarium, tiny pieces of squid cleaned and live feeder shrimp in salt water can be utilized to lure the fish to take in food.
 Then, it can be fed scallops, shrimp, or even pieces of seafood that are fresh.